 - Community Organization Work

 - Graduate Studies in Social Work

-Are you transferring from North Idaho College?
+Are you transferring from another institution?

 To find out more about this program visit the Social Work web page.
 Here you can review the Social Work program application and evaluation rubric, students group information, and instructor and advisory board contacts.